-Oceanography is highly variable around depending on seamounts, whether isolated, in clusters, and on their height shape.
-Turbulence, and up-welling, down-welling, tidal flows, Taylor columns, temperature variability, internal waves of variable speed can all affect sediment and faunal composition and distribution.
+Oceanography is highly variable around seamounts, depending on whether isolated, in clusters, and on their height and shape.
+Turbulence, up-welling, down-welling, tidal flows, Taylor columns, temperature variability, internal waves of variable speed can all affect sediment and faunal composition and distribution.
 Detailed knowledge of oceanographic characteristics is critical for plume modelling, and hence how to plan the size of zones, and buffering required for plume rather than direct effects.